Team-BHP > Shifting gears

 In the current scenario the fund has shown some positive movement and I was wondering if there is a way to exit this now after 3 years?
 If not then what is the best way to handle this investment.
 She has committed around a lakh annually to it.

-Maverick Avi is online now (1) Thanks
+Maverick Avi is offline (1) Thanks

 Old 6th January 2021, 17:23 #3629